tortuvshin/open-source-flutter-apps/README.md

 # MeteoApp
-Simple Meteo App that ask the user the consent for localization services, than displays the name of the city, an animated image displaying the main condition and the degrees (in °C)
+Simple Meteo App that ask the user the consent for localization services, than displays the name of the city, an animated image displaying the main condition and the degrees (in °C).

 ## Screenshot here: